-If you're an occasional hiker or even a more experienced trekker, then this guide book to hiking and trekking the Japan Alps and Mount Fuji is one you really should consider.
+If you're an occasional hiker or even a more experienced trekker, then this excellent guide book is one you really should consider.

 The book's complete title, Hiking and Trekking The Japan Alps and Mount Fuji, Northern, Central and Southern Alps, demonstrates its full scope and that, for most travellers at least, this pocket-sized guide is likely to cover the the majority if not all the areas of interest.

 It's written by British writer and teacher Tom Fay, and American founder of HikingInJapan.com, Wes Lang.
 Both live in Osaka and have travelled and written extensively about hiking and trekking throughout Japan and around the globe.